Update: Mical Seafood Recalls Tuna Loin for Scombroid Poisoning

 What’s the Problem?

-October 20, 2017 – The recall was the result of routine testing by the U.S. Food & Drug Administration (FDA), which revealed the presence of salmonella bacteria, which can cause severe and potentially deadly infections in humans.
+October 20, 2017 – A California-based company is recalling Frozen Newport Brand Tuna Loins over potential contamination with salmonella, a bacterium that causes severe foodborne illness.
+The recall was the result of routine testing by the U.S. Food & Drug Administration (FDA), which revealed the presence of salmonella bacteria, which can cause severe and potentially deadly infections in humans.

 Affected products were distributed in Washington, Oregon, Northern California, Nevada, Idaho, and Arizona from August 15, 2017 and September 25, 2017, through food service operations, retail stores, and restaurants.